 8-20-15 ORIGINAL POST:

 You know you’ve done something cool when all three local news networks show up, right?!
-Congrats to Dan & Stephanie’s incredible team, we look forward to following the Knot Grotto to its new home on the Parkway, awaiting Pope Fran’s historic visit to Philadelphia.
+Congrats to Dan & Stephanie’s incredible team, we look forward to following the Knotted Grotto to its new home on the Parkway, awaiting Pope Fran’s historic visit to Philadelphia.

 Thanks to all the East Falls locals who came out to show support for art, tie a knot for hope, and show some love to the good folks of Project Home, the homeless advocacy group who commissioned this art piece.